IntentArchitect/Docs/articles/whats-new/2024/08/index.md

 There is also an option to migrate your existing security configuration to this new system.

-For more detailed information, see the [Module Documentation](https://github.com/IntentArchitect/Intent.Modules.NET/blob/development/Modules/Intent.AspNetCore.Controllers/README.md).
+For more detailed information, see the [module documentation](https://github.com/IntentArchitect/Intent.Modules.NET/blob/development/Modules/Intent.Modules.AspNetCore.Controllers/README.md).

 Available from: